Unexpected change. Disappointment. Surprise… not the good kind. Frustration. Helplessness.

 But if I run from the change, the upset, the longing, the unexpected sensations, I miss an exquisite opportunity for my soul to speak… to tell me what it needs… to show me what it’s longing for.

-How are you running for the true experiences of your life right now?
+How are you running from the true experiences of your life right now?
 In what ways are you fighting for “your way” over “what is”?

 Resisting anything contracts us energetically and emotionally, cutting us off from our inner wisdom, and keeps the circumstances stuck, repeating themselves over and over.